310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 I cursed the heroes I loved, and there were even nights when I cried myself to sleep.

 But I still picked myself back up every time… I pushed myself to get through each and every problem.
-I struggled and struggled until I could call myself a man worthy of inheriting the color Red.
+I struggled and struggled 'til I could call myself a man worthy of inheriting the color Red.

 I still don’t even know if I did everything right.
 There’s no hero out there who has failed as many times as I have.